Frequently asked questions about alternative investments

 How do I find the liquid alternatives I'm searching for?

 There are a few ways to search for liquid alternatives on Fidelity.com.
-From the fund screener, use the Asset Class and Category drop-down menu on the left, and select Alternative.
-You can also filter by sub–asset class within the alternatives category by selecting Expand All and choosing your options (e.g., Equity Market Neutral and Event Driven).
-If you’re specifically looking for liquid alternatives managed by Fidelity, also check the box next to Fidelity Funds under Key Criteria.
+From the mutual fund screener, use the Asset Class and Category drop-down menu on the left, and select either Alternative and/or Non-traditional equity asset classes.
+You can also filter by category within each asset class by selecting Expand All and choosing specific categories within the Alternative and Non-traditional equity asset classes such as Equity Hedged, Macro Trading, and Multi-strategy.
+If you're specifically looking for funds managed by Fidelity, check the box next to Fidelity Funds under Key Criteria.

 Investing involves risk, including risk of loss.